NSU-SU19CSE299S02/SU19CSE299S02G07NSU/Readme.md

 ### Monetization:
-<p>The target user of this application is mainly the student and faculty members of College, University.
+<p align="justify">The target user of this application is mainly the student and faculty members of College, University.
 To use this application they can create a virtual reading room that helps their studies.
 We will try to launch this application and popularized to the users.
 We hope, we will get positive feedback from the users and we will go ahead and continue to service the users.
 There will be 2 versions for this software.
 One is free version and the other one is paid/pro version.
 Free version will contain every facility but with a limited usage.
 On the other hand, paid/pro version user can use all the facilities with no limit.
 There will be online financial service available like bKash, Ucash, Rocket.
 Users have to pay an amount to get the paid/pro version.</p>

 # Link
 [Git project repository](https://github.com/th1rd/SU19CSE299S02G07NSU)